About our Faculty:

 Tracy Suter, Ph.D.

-Tracy A. Suter, Ph.D., is an Associate Professor and Jordan Chair in Entrepreneuship in the Spears School of Business at Oklahoma State University.
+Tracy A. Suter, Ph.D., is an Associate Professor and Lawson Chair in the Department of Management & Marketing in the Collins College of Business at The University of Tulsa.
 His research interests include customer-to-customers exchanges, technology integration, public policy, and integrated marketing communications.
 He has published over 20 journal articles and his work has been presented over 50 times at regional, national, and international conferences.

 He has taught a variety of courses with most recent emphasis on Creative Marketing, Principles of Marketing, and Marketing Research.
 He is co-author of two textbooks: Basic Marketing Research (7th edition) with Gilbert A. Churchill, Jr. and Tom J. Brown and MR (1st edition) with Tom J. Brown.
 He has received numerous awards and grants for both research and teaching activities including the University of Arkansas Award for Excellence in Teaching (University-wide), the Sherwin-Williams Distinguished Teaching Competition Award at the Society for Marketing Advances (Discipline-wide), the President’s Outstanding Faculty Award (OSU-Tulsa), the Greiner Outstanding Teaching Award (Spears School, OSU-Stillwater), the Regents Distinguished Teaching Award (University-wide, OSU-Stillwater) and the Innovative Use of Mobile Technology Award from the Oklahoma Distance Learning Association.
 In addition, he was nominated as an Apple Distinguished Educator, Cupertino, CA.